billthefarmer/currency/README.md

 Touch the current currency value field to edit the value.
 The display will be updated dynamically as you type.
 Touch the **Done** button on the numeric keypad to update the value field.
-The values shown against each currency in the display will be updated.
+The whole value field is selected by default when touched so it will be overwritten by typing in a new value.
+To deselect the text, touch an adjacent area, like the currency flag.
+This behaviour can be disabled in the settings below.

 ### Toolbar